Measurement of Neutrino Masses from Relative Velocities

 In our Fisher analysis, we have treated the galaxy relative bias as a nuisance parameter.
 As described above, the sensitivity to this effect depends on $n_g\Delta b$ and so the galaxy density needed to detect this dipole depends on the bias.
 In any given detection of the dipole, $\Delta b$ is immediately known, and thus the error on the neutrino mass would also be known.
 The uncertainty in the bias, and thus the error, is proportionate to the significance of the detection, i.e. for a $10\sigma$ detection, there is an additional $10\%$ uncertainty in the error itself.

 In the above we have considered a single neutrino mass.
 In fact, unlike the power spectrum suppression effect, which is sensitive only to the sum of the neutrino masses, the dipole effect discussed here can in principle be used to measure the mass of a single neutrino.
 For multiple neutrinos, the different mass eigenstates will have different bulk velocity directions for each of them, which at least in theory can be solved independently by repeating this procedure once for each mass.
-In practice this may be difficult, but if one or two neutrino masses are dominant and degenerate, then the procedure discussed in this paper is already sufficient.
+In practice this may be difficult, but if one or two neutrino masses are dominant and degenerate, then the procedure discussed in this Letter is already sufficient.
 For an inverted neutrino mass hierarchy, the effect would be twice as large and enhance the possibility of detection.

-{\it Acknowledgements.} We benefitted from helpful discussions with Joel Meyers and Camille Bonvin.
-We acknowledge the support of the Chinese MoST 863 program under grant 2012AA121701, the NSFC under grant 11373030 and NSERC.
+We benefitted from helpful discussions with Joel Meyers and Camille Bonvin.
+We acknowledge the support of the Chinese MoST 863 program under Grant \mbox{No. 2012AA121701}, the CAS Science Strategic Priority Research Program XDB09000000, the NSFC under Grant \mbox{No. 11373030}, Tsinghua University, CHEP at Peking University, and NSERC.